siers/bf/README.md

 About
 =====
-Once upon a time, an austrian guy named Ben made a brainfuck interpreter in C++.
+Once upon a time, an austrian guy named Ben made a brainfuck interpreter in haskell.
 I thought I want to make one as well, so I did.
 But because I wanted direct access to stack I wrote the interpreter itself in x86 assembler(nothing really smart was used) and wrapped with C.

 Demo
 ====